Taskrabbit: 2008 to 2016

 In January 2013, the company hired Stacy Brown-Philpot, formerly of Google, as the company's first COO.
 In March 2013, "Taskrabbit Business" was launched.
 It allowed businesses to hire temporary workers from the Taskrabbit users, with a 26% commission.

 In November 2013, the company launched in London, its first international market.
 Because of declines both in bids and in completed and accepted tasks in the U.S., the company chose to test a new system in London whereby Taskers set their own rates and schedules, and when a new job was posted that matched their profile, the platform would send them an alert.
 The first to respond got the job.
 In London, the results were positive: almost all the company's metrics improved, and the average amount of money that individual Taskers on the platform were taking home increased.
 In June and July 2014, Taskrabbit began implementing this new format in all markets.
 The new format was met with significant backlash from the Tasker community.
 Taskrabbit incorporated some of the feedback into an updated version of its app that launched in January 2015.
 In 2014, Taskrabbit received 4,000 applications to be a tasker; it received 15,000 applications in 2015.

-In 2016, Stacy Brown-Philpot was promoted from chief operating officer to CEO, and former CEO and founder Leah Busque became executive chairwoman.
+In 2016, Stacy Brown-Philpot was promoted from chief operating officer to CEO, and former CEO and founder Leah Solivan became executive chairwoman.
 In late 2016, Taskrabbit increased its fees by discontinuing its 15% service fee for repeat customers and introducing a 30% service fee for all tasks.
 It also increased its Trust & Support fee from 5% to 7.5%.